-We hereby consent to the use in the Prospectus constituting a part of this Registration Statement of our report dated May 10, 2017, relating to the consolidated balance sheet of the Maven, Inc. (formerly Integrated Surgical Systems, Inc.) and Subsidiary (the "Company") as of December 31, 2016, and the related consolidated statement of comprehensive loss, stockholders' equity, and cash flows for the period from July 22, 2016 (Inception) through December 31, 2016, which is contained in the Prospectus.
+We hereby consent to the use in the Prospectus constituting a part of this pre-effective amendment number 2 to Form S-1 Registration Statement (registration number 333-217992) of our report dated May 10, 2017, relating to the consolidated balance sheet of theMaven, Inc. (formerly Integrated Surgical Systems, Inc.) and Subsidiary (the "Company") as of December 31, 2016, and the related consolidated statement of comprehensive loss, stockholders' equity, and cash flows for the period from July 22, 2016 (Inception) through December 31, 2016, which is included in the Prospectus.
 Our report contains an explanatory paragraph regarding the Company's ability to continue as a going concern.